 There are several types of therapeutic interventions that can be helpful, but the most important variable consistently is the relationship between the therapist and the client.
 Building solid rapport so that individuals can trust and work together to solve problems is needed.
 Therapy should help an individual understand the connection between their thoughts, feelings, and behaviors.
 Cognitive-behavioral therapy (CBT) and its offshoots like dialectical behavioral therapy (DBT) and acceptance and commitment therapy (ACT) can help PG youth to understand themselves and their asynchrony.
 For example, DBT is an intensive, skill-based therapy that focuses on coping skills and managing emotional dysregulation.

 Finding a therapist for your profoundly gifted child involves learning about a therapist’s understanding of giftedness.
-When seeking therapy, parents should use available resources to ask questions of perspective therapists, to gauge the therapist’s understanding of giftedness and ensure a better fit.
+When seeking therapy, parents should use available resources to ask questions of prospective therapists, to gauge the therapist’s understanding of giftedness and ensure a better fit.
 If a therapist does not understand giftedness, and especially profound giftedness, understanding the role giftedness plays in one’s life will be difficult.
 It can be hard to find someone who is an expert in profound giftedness, and working toward that understanding with a therapist who accepts the importance of profound giftedness can work.
 After all, it is impossible to buy pants without understanding how tall someone is, and it is very difficult to engage in therapy without understanding the implications of giftedness and profound giftedness.

 Finally, a profoundly gifted child’s relationship with their parents is especially important as well.
 Parents have only a few short years to develop positive relationships, and once children leave the home, the relationship is all they will have left.
 Building a strong, balanced, and positive relationship that does not abdicate the role of parent in favor of only positive (“friend”) relationships is necessary.
 Therapy can foster these relationships, and consistently setting only those limits that parents can and intend to enforce will be important in that process.